 - Value as a classic

-Items withdrawn from the collection will be transferred to the Friends of the Library, donated to other non-profit organizations, recycled or discarded.
+Items withdrawn from the collection will be donated to non-profit organizations, recycled or discarded.

 Reconsideration of Library Materials

-Formal requests for reconsideration of materials in the library’s collection must be made in writing.
+Residents of Greenfield making a formal request for reconsideration of materials in the library’s collection must do so in writing.
 Forms for this purpose are available at the main circulation desk.
 A form is also appended to this document.